A Textual Analysis of Creative Multimedia Approaches in Tamil Movie Title Posters

 Sengupta, S. (2005).
 Reflected readings in available light: Cameraman in the shadows of Hindi cinema.
 In R. Kaur & A. J. Sinha (Eds.), Bollywood: Popular Indian cinema through a transnational lens (pp. 118–140).
 New Delhi: Sage.

 Sugiyono, P. D. (2011).
-Metode Penelitian Pendidikan Pendekatan Kuantitatif, Kualitatif, dan R & D. Bandung: Alfa Beta.
+Metode penelitian pendidikan: Pendekatan kuantitatif, kualitatif, dan R&D. Bandung: Alfa Beta.

-Times of India (TOI), 2019.
-The real poster boys of Tamil Cinema.
-Retrieved from: https://timesofindia.indiatimes.com/entertainment/tamil/movies/news/the-real-poster-boys-of-tamil-cinema/articleshow/71820517.cms.
+Times of India.
+(2019, November 1).
+The real poster boys of Tamil cinema. https://timesofindia.indiatimes.com/entertainment/tamil/movies/news/the-real-poster-boys-of-tamil-cinema/articleshow/71820517.cms

 Virdi, J. (2017).
 A national cinema’s transnational aspirations?
 Considerations on ‘Bollywood’.
 South Asian Popular Culture, 15(1), 1–22.